hamse47/Student-Accomm-review/README.md

 - **User-Friendly Interface:** Intuitive UI for seamless navigation and interaction.
 - **Responsive Design:** Ensures a consistent experience across devices.

+## Prerequisites

+Before you begin, ensure you have met the following requirements:
+- Node.js installed (Download and install it from https://nodejs.org/)
+- MongoDB installed (Download and install it from https://www.mongodb.com/)

 ## Installation

 1. Clone the repository: